José Baptista Pinheiro de Azevedo

+Biography

 Pinheiro de Azevedo was born on 5 June 1917 in Luanda, but moved to Portugal several years later.
 In the 1960s, he joined the Movement for Democratic Unity and was a supporter of the Presidential candidacies of José Norton de Matos, Manuel Quintão Meireles and Humberto Delgado.

-Pinheiro de Azevedo served in the Portuguese Colonial War, as an admiral in charge of the maritime defense of Angola.
+Pinheiro de Azevedo served in the Portuguese Colonial War, as an admiral in charge of the maritime defense of Portuguese Angola.

 After the Revolution of 25 April 1974, he was appointed to the National Salvation Junta, and was committed to the cause of democratization in Portugal.

-On 29 August 1975 he became Prime Minister of the Sixth Provisional Government replacing ousted Prime Minister Vasco Gonçalves.
+On 29 August 1975 he became Prime Minister of the Sixth Provisional Government replacing ousted prime minister Vasco Gonçalves.

-At the end of his tenure as Prime Minister, he was replaced for the final 30 days by Vasco Almeida e Costa, Minister of Internal Administration.
-Pinheiro had suffered a heart attack on 23 June while campaigning in Oporto for the Portuguese presidency as one of the independent candidates in the 27 June presidential election.
+At the end of his tenure as prime minister, he was replaced for the final 30 days by Vasco Almeida e Costa, Minister of Internal Administration.
+Pinheiro had suffered a heart attack on 23 June while campaigning in Porto for the Portuguese presidency as one of the independent candidates in the 27 June presidential election.
 He was taken to a hospital and was still recovering when President António Ramalho Eanes appointed Mario Soares as the new premier.